mathigon/textbooks/content/sequences/content.md

 Notice how, as we add more and more squares, the aspect ratio seems to get closer and closer to a specific number around 1.6.
-This number is called the [__Golden Ratio__](gloss:golden-ratio) and usually represented by the Greek letter φ (“phi”).
+This number is called the [__Golden Ratio__](gloss:golden-ratio) and usually represented by the Greek letter `φ` (“phi”).
 Its exact value is 1.61803398875…

 Many people believe that the golden ratio is particularly aesthetically pleasing.
-That's why it is often used by artists and architects – like in these two examples:
+That’s why it is often used by artists and architects – like in these two examples:

 ::: column(width=320)